euclidprobe/euclidprobe.github.io/pages/mydoc/02_docks.md

 ###  Locating the Probe Dock
 Printer mounted docks are needed for automatic deployment and retraction.
 Depending on the firmware's gcode programming capabilities, the dock can be either fixed frame or moving bed mounted.

-The best place to put the dock is in a area that is outside of the printing boundary – in an overrun where things like purge buckets or nozzle wipers, tool docks, etc… are the perfect location for Euclid’s dock.
+The best place to put the dock is in a area that is outside of the printing boundary – the overrun area where things like purge buckets, nozzle wipers, tool docks, etc… live.
+This is the perfect location for Euclid’s dock.

 If your printer does not have such an area, then an area roughly 15mm x 30mm in X & Y needs to be dedicated for the dock.
+It might sound worse than it is- even in the toughest adaptation, the max loss to print area was 4mm x 15mm.

+The best advice we can offer is to look at the adaptations that are published in the .stls and CAD folder for inspiration.

 The ideal location provides for both in and out motion of the probe into the dock, and as well a swiping action perpendicular to the dock to strip the probe from the toolboard.